Tr6r/fix_ak_flash/README.md

 ## 2. Observed Issues

+- UART device (`/dev/ttyUSBx`) cannot connect after flashing
+- Bootloader parser state corruption after interrupted flashing
 - Handshake failure when the MCU remains in a previous bootloader state
-- UART device (`/dev/ttyUSBx`) cannot be reconnected after a failed flash
-- Bootloader parser state corruption after interrupted flashing

 ---

 ## 3. Root Causes

+- `ak-flash` closes the UART device before transmit buffers are fully drained, leaving the UART in an unstable state for the next flashing attempt
 - USB-UART device requires time to be detected again by the operating system after MCU reset, causing the UART port to be temporarily unavailable
 - MCU bootloader parser may remain in an incorrect state and does not accept new handshake requests
-- `ak-flash` closes the UART device before transmit buffers are fully drained, leaving the UART in an unstable state for the next flashing attempt

 ---